In your heart of hearts, you probably know already.

 Deep down, we always know when a relationship is ending.
 Sadly, people avoid and ignore the signs.
 They continue to stay in relationships long past their expiry date.

 Why?
 Because breaking up is painful and people would rather delay dealing with it and avoid feeling the pain for as long as possible.

-If you are unhappy and in a relationship you sense isn’t serving you any longer, then read on.
-Also, please know this is a very brief synopsis of each sign.
-I could easily have written pages about each one but only have limited space here.
-If, after reading this article, you feel you need more in depth guidance and support, be sure to take me up on my offer at the end, ok?
+If you're unhappy and in a relationship you sense isn’t serving you any longer, then read on.
+(If, after reading this article, you feel you need more in-depth guidance and support, be sure to take me up on my offer at the end.)

-When all the things that connected you in the beginning are now replaced with a multitude of differences.
-You may find all the activities, habits and even where you want to vacation no longer align.
+When all the things that connected you at the beginning are now replaced with a multitude of differences, you may find all the activities, habits, and even where you want to vacation no longer align.

 I want to point out there is a big difference between comfortable familiarity and boredom.
 The best metaphor is the difference between a comfortable pair of shoes and old shoes that have worn out and hurt your feet.
 Check in and see which shoe fits YOU.

 This is when you become aware that the person you’ve been relating with is no longer there when you reach out to make contact.
-Any attempt to have a conversation consistently illicits a negative response.
-This is what people mean when they refer to “a lack of communication”.
-When communication has broken down (verbal, sexual, emotional, affection) this is experienced as emotional distance.
+Any attempt to have a conversation consistently triggers a negative response.

 Many relationships that have gone past their expiration date really collapse when there’s a change in geography.
 Habits and routines are often the glue that binds and supports a relationship.

 For this reason, an ending relationship will be severely impacted by a change in location.
 The relationship was being held together by the house, the neighborhood, or town.